devlinjunker/template.github.semver/CONTRIBUTING.md

 It is good practice to create a Git commit on the current branch at the end of each night that you are coding.
 If you forget, the next best practice is to create a commit of the old changes as the first thing whenever you begin to code on the project again.
 This way you can easily revert or stash and be back to the beginning of your current coding session.

+> The best time to commit your changes was the night you were coding.
+The second best time is right before you make anymore

 Each feature that is created should be in it's own `feature-` branch in the git repo.
 Once the changes in the feature branch are completed and tested, you should create a Pull Request (PR) against the `master` branch.
 This repo should use a Pull Request Template to fill out and help explain the feature and changes you are making.
 Once this PR is approved, you can merge to the `master` branch.

 ```